pegasystems/pega-helm-charts/docs/Deploying-Pega-on-GKE.md

     c.
 Select an appropriate **Region** and **Zone** for your database server.

+  Select the same zone or region that you used to create your GKE cluster.

     d.
 In **Database version**, select **PostgreSQL 11**.

     e.
 In **Configuration options \> Connectivity**, select **Public IP**, click